mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 * BitAsset - bitUSD, bitEUR, bitCNY, and others.
 * **Delegated Proof of State Consensus (DPOS)**

-  - Under DPOS, BTS Holder has influence.
+  - Under DPOS, DNA Holder has influence.
   - A robust and flexible consensus protocol.

 * Block Production by Elected witnesses